Canertsz/Canertsz/README.md

 ## About me

 I started my development journey in 2020 with React.
 On 2024 November i switched to İOS dev.

-Currently studying CS at Uskudar University
+Currently studying CS at Uskudar University and building <strong>İOS apps.</strong>

-Check out my repos [here](https://github.com/Canertsz?tab=repositories)

 ## Open Source Contributions